mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 **Katagiri Roshi:** Yes, that’s true.

-**Questioner:** So you open to... maybe some [kind] of experience you might have?
+**Questioner:** So there’s maybe some [kind] of experience you might have?

 **Katagiri Roshi:** Yes.
 But there is no guarantee. *[Laughter.]*

 I tell you [about] your freedom.
 I don’t want to “quote” a certain, you know... promise.
-I don’t want that.
-I’m not talking about some [interruptions].
-I always want you to be free from anything.
+No, I’m not talking about some interruptions.
+I always want you to be free from *anything*.
 Otherwise you cannot continue to practice *shikantaza*.
-If I say, “Yes, you can get a complete attainment if you practice this [way],” you are already caught by suffering.
-So you never attain enlightenment.
+If I say, “Yes, you can get a complete attainment if you practice this [way],” you are already caught by suffering, so you never attain enlightenment.

-So that’s why I say there is no guarantee.
+That’s why I say there is no guarantee.
 Because it depends on the karmic life, *[he laughs,]* your karmic life.

 **Questioner:** Did you have that experience?

 **Katagiri Roshi:** Maybe or maybe not, I don’t know.

-*[Some laughter.]*
+*[Someone:]* Whoops. *[Katagiri Roshi laughs.]*

+*[Someone:]* Hard to say.

+*[Laughter.]*

-That depends on you, anyway.
-I already said, you know, four things: completely open.
-Whether I attain enlightenment or not, I already mentioned, you know, open.
+**Katagiri Roshi:** *[Laughing.]* That depends on you, anyway.
+I already said, you know, whole things, completely open.
+Whether I attain enlightenment or not, I already mentioned, open.
 And then you ask me [if I did].
-This is already you and I getting into the dualistic world and then talking about the “did you”? *[Laughter.]* *[Katagiri Roshi laughs.]* And then I give an answer: “Yes, I did.”
-If I say so... you say, “Are you sure?”
-Already you are playing hide and seek.
+This is already you and I getting into the dualistic world and then talking about the “did you”? *[Laughter.
+Katagiri Roshi laughs.]* And then I give an answer: “Yes, I did.”
+If I say so... you say, “Are you sure?” *[He laughs.]* Already you are playing hide and seek.
 Do you understand?

 **Questioner:** Mm-hmm.

 **Katagiri Roshi:** So it depends on you, anyway.
 I cannot say anything.

 But sometimes people want to *know* exactly; otherwise people are very restless.
 At that time, I say, “*Yes*, I did.”
-But sometimes, if I say so, people become very crazy.
-So I say, “No.” *[A few people laugh, and Katagiri laughs.]* Because I have to take care of real human beings, anyway.
+But sometimes, if I say so, people become crazy.
+So I say, “No.” *[A few people laugh.
+Katagiri laughs.]* Because I have to take care of real human beings, anyway.

 **Questioner:** So you’re saying, forget about it.

-**Katagiri Roshi:** Yeah, I think so. *[He chuckles.]* Whether I have experienced that one or not, it’s not our business, no. It’s Buddha’s business.
+**Katagiri Roshi:** Yeah, I think so. *[He chuckles.]* Whether I have experienced that one or not, it’s not our business.
+No. It’s Buddha’s business.

-####
+#### 1:05:20

 **Question:** I think your example of the moose is in many ways like the example of the sound of bamboo striking... *[inaudible]*

 **Katagiri Roshi:** That’s true.
 Exactly.

-**Question:** I have a...  *[inaudible]*. *[Laughter.]*
+**Previous Questioner:** *[Inaudible.]* *[Laughter.]*

 **Katagiri Roshi:** Sure, anybody.
 Everyone can have such an impression.
-Because it’s very natural. *[He laughs.]* But the quality of the experience is different.
+Because it’s very natural, you know? *[He laughs.]* But the quality of the experience is different.

-Listening to the sound of the pebble hitting the bamboo tree can be listened by anybody, and get the impression from that sound.
-But a certain person completely attains enlightenment, [while] a certain person just listens to.
-Some are completely, “Oh, that’s it,” you know?
-They are there, exactly first moment, but they don’t pay attention to nothing, just be, “Oh, I can hear,” that’s it.
-Impression, but it doesn’t affect so much human life as a whole.
+The sound of the pebble hitting the bamboo tree can be listened to by anybody, and get the impression from that sound.
+But a certain person completely attains enlightenment, [while] a certain person just listens to it.
+Some are completely, “Oh,” that’s it, you know?
+They are there, exactly first moment, but they don’t pay attention to nothing; just be, “Oh, I can hear,” that’s it.
+[There is an] impression, but it doesn’t affect so much human life as a whole.

 So the impression from that is influencing not only the individual, okay?
 Through that impression you have to see you and the whole world, simultaneously.
-And then, that is a *big* surprise, huge impressions.
+And then, that is a *big* surprise.
+Huge impressions.

 **Question:** Is it permanent?

 **Katagiri Roshi:** Oh yes, it’s exactly permanence.
-No, do you mean impermanence or permanence?
+No, do you mean impermanence, or permanence?

 **Questioner:** No, I’m wondering about the experience of this one Zen master, when the pebble hit the bamboo tree.
 In two weeks did he forget it and become ordinary again?